-Just a short drive north of Atlanta, you’ll find rolling mountains and hills, idyllic meadows, and some truly beautiful wineries.
-North Georgia Wine Tours offers private wine tour escapes from Atlanta – transportation included!
-As a result, you can kick back, relax, and be whisked away.
-Head to the Helen/Dahlonega area and experience 3-4 different wineries in the North Georgia Mountains.
+A short drive north of Atlanta, enjoy rolling hills and truly beautiful wineries.
+North Georgia Wine Tours offers private wine tour escapes from Atlanta in cars or buses!
+As a result, you can kick back and relax on this full day experience.

 Atlanta Brewery Tour with Southern Beer Tours

-If you want to make the most of your time in Atlanta, visit multiple breweries rather than just one.
-Southern Beer Tours offers an Atlanta Brewery Tour that includes stops at Sweetwater, Atlanta Brewing, and Monday Night Brewing.
-Tours include transportation, admission and tastings, and a pint of beer at each stop.
-You’ll also get a koozie, water, and a snack.
-For an even better time, upgrade your experience and get a meat and cheese plate or some Fox Bros.
-BBQ delivered during your tour!
+If you want to make the most of your time in Atlanta, visit multiple breweries.
+Southern Beer Tours is a beer-lovers bus tour.
+It stops at Sweetwater, Atlanta Brewing, and Monday Night Brewing.
+Tours include transportation, admission, and a pint of beer at each stop.

-Zoo Atlanta offers guests the opportunity to get behind the scenes and get to know (and feed!) some of the zoo’s beautiful and interesting animals.
-You can choose a wild encounter with a giant panda, elephant, rhino, tortoise, toucan, or lemur.
-A Zoo Educator will walk you through the animal’s care, environment, and habits.
-These once-in-a-lifetime opportunities allow you to create memories that will last for years to come.
+Zoo Atlanta will get you behind the scenes.
+Know (and feed!) some of the zoo’s beautiful and interesting animals.
+You can choose a wild encounter.
+For example, visit with a giant panda, elephant, or rhino.
+A Zoo Educator will walk you through the animal’s care and habits.
+These events allow you to create memories that will last.

-Full Moon Ziplining on the World’s Largest Zipline
+Full Moon Ziplining at Historic Banning Mills: The World’s Largest Zipline

-For your next full moon ritual, go soaring through the moonlit night sky on an epic ziplining adventure.
-Each month, Historic Banning Mills offers full moon ziplining sessions for thrill-seekers and night owls.
-This spot is home to the world’s largest ziplining canopy, certified by the Guinness Book of World Records.
+This spot is home to the world’s largest ziplining canopy.
 You’ll soar above a deep hardwood forest on sections ranging from easy to hair-raising.

 White Water Rafting on the Ocoee, Chattooga, and Chattahoochee

-Atlantans are lucky to be a short drive from many fantastic whitewater locations.
-The Ocoee, Chattooga, and Chattahoochee Rivers are all within a short one to two-hour drive from Atlanta.
+Atlantans can drive to many fantastic whitewater locations.
+The Ocoee, Chattooga, and Chattahoochee Rivers are all a short drive from Atlanta.
 At each spot, you’ll find fun and fast-paced whitewater adventures.
-There are quite a few whitewater outfitters and we recommend considering your skill level and interests when choosing them.

 Ride a Segway with ATL Cruzers